Hyperpilotio/benchmark-controller/documents/USAGE.md

 ## Requirements:

 * config.json (required, parameters for benchmark-controller)
-* benchmark-processing.js (required, implement the benchmarkRun function and export it)
+* parser.js (required, implement the Parser class)
-* pre-run.sh (optional, preparation for load test)

 Developer needs to implement / adjust each file according to the target db / application (mysql, redis, cassandra...)